-Trend Continuation Chart Example
+Wedge Chart Pattern Trend Continuation Example

 Trend Reversal Chart Example

-Above is daily chart of Google and a 10-minute chart of Facebook showing the exact trigger for entering a position.
+Above is a daily chart of Google and a 10-minute chart of Facebook showing the exact trigger for entering a position.

-How to trade rising and falling wedges?
+How to trade ascending and descending wedge patterns?

-Every wedge has a signal line.
+Every wedge strategy has a signal line.
 Depending on the wedge type, the signal line is either the upper or the lower line of the pattern.

 For example, if you have a rising wedge, the signal line is the lower level, which connects the bottoms of the wedge.
 If you have a falling wedge, the signal line is the upper level, which connects the formation’s tops.

-For example, when you have a rising wedge, the signal line is the lower level of the figure.
+For example, when you have an ascending wedge, the signal line is the lower level of the figure.
 When you see the price of the equity breaking the wedge’s lower level, you should go short.
-At the same time, when you get a falling wedge, you should enter the market whenever the price breaks the upper level of the formation.
+At the same time, when you get a descending wedge, you should enter the market whenever the price breaks the upper level of the formation.

-Where should you place your stop loss?
+Wedge Strategy – Where should you place your stop loss?

-When should you take profits?
+Wedge Strategy – When should you take profits?